cvgellhorn/path-replace-loader/README.md

 # path-replace-loader for webpack

 Path replace loader for [webpack](http://webpack.github.io/).
-Replace a specific base path with another for dynamic module loading.
+Replace a given base path with another path for dynamic module loading.
 Great for large applications with locally overridable modules.

 ## Installation